Request a FREE Info Pack

 How qualified are Optical Express surgeons?

 Optical Express maintains the highest standards in every aspect of our treatments and nowhere is that more evident than with our highly skilled team of experienced surgeons.
 All of their surgeons are registered in accordance with professional guidelines and are fully registered with the General Medical Council.
 Every Optical Express ophthalmic surgeon has a proven track record of best practice standards in the field of refractive surgery and many have enhanced their experience by operating throughout the world.
 You can view each of our surgeon’s credentials here.

 Can I meet my surgeon before the day of my surgery?

-.
-This allows our surgeons to spend more time with patients who are, or may be candidate for surgery.
+Patients attend a pre-operative consultation with one of our experienced optometrists who is specifically and specially trained to work in the field of refractive surgery.
+Our optometrists are responsible for establishing the baseline measurements required for the surgeon to determine suitability for the procedure.
+They are able to screen out those for whom refractive surgery is plainly not an option, and even offer alternative treatments.
+This allows our surgeons to spend more time with patients who are, or may be a candidate for surgery.
 It is the surgeon who ultimately determines whether a patient is eligible for a procedure.
 Our surgeons are among the most experienced in the world and are also highly trained to manage rare post-operative complications.
 The optometrist follows up on the routine post-operative patients, but our surgeons are available for the appropriate advice and management as required.
 Meeting the surgeon on the day of treatment ensures that your treating surgeon is handling the final part of your consent process as well as carrying out your procedure.